-Kenya's Virus Cases Rise To 621 As 14 More Test Positive For Covid-19, 5 Others Discharged -
+Kenya's Virus Cases Rise To 621 As 14 More Test Positive, 5 Others Discharged -

 Machakos joined counties with confirmed cases of COVID-19.
 This now brings to 19, the number of counties with reported cases of coronavirus.

-CAS Aman also noted that 237 Kenyans arrived last night from India and are in quarantine.
+CAS Aman also noted that 237 Kenyans arrived last night from India and are in quarantine in hotels or at government facilities.

+“237 Kenyans arrived last evening from India.
+Many of the returnees were accommodated in hotels last night at government’s cost.
+Similar flights will follow in the days to come,” he said.

+He also said that the ministry is working towards expanding the testing capacity for truck drivers who will be required to present COVID-19 free certificates during travel.

 Email your news TIPS to [email protected] or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu